ECNU-SII/Continual-NExT/README.md

 ### Continual-News

 We introduce a purely Chinese text benchmark, which is constructed by collecting important current affairs news according to distinct months and years.
 The entire benchmark is divided into four datasets, corresponding to the years 2022, 2023, 2024, and 2025.
 For the datasets from 2022 to 2024, major news events from whole year are collected.
 The 2025 dataset, however, contains only significant news from the first half of the year.
 The datasets are structured as multi-turn conversational form (QA pairs).
-The number of news in each dataset is presented in the following table.
+The number of QA pairs in each dataset is presented in the following table.

 | Dataset  | 2022 | 2023 | 2024 | 2025 |
 | -------- | ---- | ---- | ---- | ---- |